 So, what exactly should you do?

-In general, for fructose malabsorption treatment it’s best to restrict the intake of foods with high fructose and a fructose:glucose ratio > 1, fructans, and sugar alcohols like sorbitol.
+In general, for treating dietary fructose intolerance it’s best to restrict the intake of foods with high fructose and a fructose:glucose ratio > 1, fructans, and sugar alcohols like sorbitol.
 You don’t need to follow a strict low FODMAP diet, as you don’t need to avoid all FODMAPs, such as lactose, when having only fructose malabsorption.

 Check out my Fructose Malabsorption Food List, my free nutrition guide, or one of the apps you can find under Helpful Resources for detailed information about what foods to avoid or eat without nasty consequences during a fructose malabsorption diet.